Skip to main content

 Costumes for Outdoor Events

 For most of my costumes, I assume that my time outside will be minimal.
 Nothing more than walking from the parking lot to the venue.
 But there are plenty of reasons for outdoor events to be costume events as well, such as Ren Faires, Live Action Role Play (LARP), Historical Reenactment, Film Shoots, and outdoor theatre.
 In this post I want to go over how to make sure your costume can deal with: Heat and Cold Precipitation Sun Exposure Uneven Terrain Dirt/Mud/Dust Shopping Convenience Staying Healthy and Hydrated Your physical health, safety and comfort should be a top consideration in designs.
 Temperatures 🌡 When and where the event is located will affect the weather you'll likely encounter.
-So here are some suggestions for adjusting or planning your design to suite the typical temperature of the event's location.
+So here are some suggestions for adjusting or planning your design to suit the typical temperature of the event's location.
 Hot Weather 😎 For our body to keep cool, it needs sweat to evaporate off our skin.
-The more skin we can expose to the air, the more efficient o...
+The more skin we can expose to the air, the more efficient ou...

 Costume 101: Resins